-1. Within such limits as may be established by Senate it is the prerogative of the department and/or responsible Course Supervisor to determine the structure, format and instructional methods in any course.

-- 2. A Teaching Assistant is responsible for assigned instruction, usually in a classroom or laboratory setting, and/or for such related tasks as may be assigned or required by the Department Chair or their designate (usually the Course Supervisor) for the effective conduct of these duties.
-These related tasks shall include (but are not limited to) such of the following as may be assigned at the outset or during the term of the appointment: - attendance at such orientation, planning and coordinating meetings as may be scheduled for staff in the course. - b. attendance at the lectures and other sessions of instruction in the course. - c. regular consultation with the faculty member or other person responsible for the course. - d. preparation for the instruction to be given in the tutorial, laboratory or other setting. - e. preparation of handouts, problem sets, quizzes, exams and other materials. - f. marking of assignments assigned to the Teaching Assistant and the assigned portion of the work submitted by students in the course generally, e.g. the midterm exam, final exam or equivalent, the marking of which may be shared among the TAs assigned to the course.
-The Teaching Assistant will receive guidance, supervision and involvement from the Course Supervisor.
-The Course Supervisor will be responsible for final grades and grading practices. - g. consultation with students registered in the course or courses to which the TA is assigned, including both the maintenance of regularly scheduled and posted times for such consultation and a reasonable amount of informally scheduled consultation if necessary.

-Consultation may include electronic communication. - h. such other related duties as may be assigned, e.g. development or adaptation of audio visual material, preparation of experiments, participation in field trips. - i. occasional substituting for other members of the teaching or teaching support staff including the necessary related tasks. - 3.
-The person who has responsibility for the course shall: - a. outline at the outset of the course the duties and responsibilities of the teaching support staff assigned to the course. - b. review the evaluation form and evaluative criteria with the Teaching Assistant at the beginning of the semester.
+- 1. Within such limits as may be established by Senate it is the prerogative of the department and/or responsible course instructor to determine the structure, format and instructional methods in any course. - 2.
+A Teaching Assistant is responsible for assigned instruction, usually in a classroom or laboratory setting, and/or for such related tasks as may be assigned or required by the Department Chair or their designate (usually the course instructor) for the effective conduct of these duties, including necessary training on specialized tools (e.g. Canvas, Autocad) related to these duties.
+These related tasks shall include (but are not limited to) such of the following as may be assigned at the outset or during the term of the appointment: - a. attendance at such orientation, relevant health and safety training, planning and coordinating meetings as may be scheduled for staff in the course. - b. attendance at the lectures and other sessions of instruction in the course.
+In assignments where TAs are required to interpret the lecture material, separate and apart from other course material, as part of their duties, the TA shall, if they have not previously done so, attend those lecture(s) and the instructor shall allocate sufficient time for the TA to do so. - c. regular consultation with the course instructor or other person responsible for the course. - d. preparation for the instruction to be given in the tutorial, laboratory or other setting. - e. preparation of handouts, problem sets, quizzes, and other materials. - f. marking of assignments assigned to the Teaching Assistant and the assigned portion of the work submitted by students in the course generally, e.g. the midterm exam, final exam or equivalent, the marking of which may be shared among the TAs assigned to the course.
+The Teaching Assistant will receive guidance, supervision and involvement from the course instructor.
+The course instructor will be responsible for final grades, development of marking rubrics, and grading practices. - g. consultation with students registered in the course or courses to which the TA is assigned, including both the maintenance of regularly scheduled and posted times for such consultation and a reasonable amount of informally scheduled consultation if necessary.
+Consultation may include electronic communication.
+Where a policy or guideline with regards to the timeliness of responding to electronic communication is set by the Department, time for such will be noted on the TUG in addition to any assigned consultation. - h. such other related duties as may be assigned, e.g. development or adaptation of audio visual material, preparation of experiments, participation in field trips. - i. occasional substituting for other members of the teaching or teaching support staff including the necessary related tasks. - 3.
+The course instructor or other person who has responsibility for the course shall: - a. outline at the outset of the course the duties and responsibilities of the teaching support staff assigned to the course. - b. review the evaluation form and evaluative criteria with the Teaching Assistant at the beginning of the semester.
 The basic evaluation form for Teaching Assistants is found in Appendix E.